deelight-del/Clustering_doctors/README.md

 ## Kprototype algorithm notebook

-> The Kprototype algorithm notebook contains the EDA performed on the datasets and the key insights obtained are as followw
+> The Kprototype algorithm notebook contains the EDA performed on the datasets and the key insights obtained are as follow

 - The histogram distribution of doctors purchases revealed to us that the most single purchase occurred at around 4 - 6 purchases at once.
 And, although we expected that as the number of doctors increased in